 Whether you’ve packed sandwiches for a simple picnic or ingredients for a hot, camp-friendly dinner made over the fire, have everyone pitch in to help prepare the meal!
 Set up camp chairs in a circle, pass out lemonade and paper plates loaded with food, and enjoy each other’s company while you eat your delicious creations.

 Charades, anyone?
 Once dinner is finished, have some fun with your family!
 Twenty questions is a great game to play together, and telephone can make for some laughs as a secret message gets passed around the campfire circle.
 If you brought a deck of cards, now’s the time to break them out!

 Roast as many marshmallows as your heart desires and laugh at each other’s messy (but oh-so-yummy!) creations.
 If backyard fires are allowed in your area and you already have a fire pit — great!
 Here come the s’mores.
 If not, you can use a terracotta pot, can of Sterno, and small rocks to build a s’mores maker!
 No fire pit or firewood required.

 Ready to venture a little further from home?
-Find cheap or free campsites in your area and load up the family.
+Search for free or inexpensive campsites in your area and load up the family.
 Make sure that road troubles like a flat tire or dead battery don’t get in your way with affordable Roadside Assistance from Direct Auto Insurance.
 The plan pays for itself after just one use and can help keep your family’s outdoor adventure right on track.
 You make sure your family is protected with bug spray and plenty of snacks, and let us take care of protection on the road with 24-hour Roadside Assistance.
 Visit your local agent to learn more today!

 Discover More Summer Fun